Rottweilers are a recognized breed for their attributes of being very muscular and beautiful dogs with distinct markings.

-Take a towel and wipe the puppy to remove the sac and then wipe the puppy’s face and nose.
+Take a towel, wipe the puppy to remove the sac, and then wipe the puppy’s face and nose.
 If the puppy isn’t breathing, wipe its sides vigorously to stimulate it to start breathing.

 If the puppy doesn’t start breathing, hold it firmly and swing your arms as if you are hitting a ball with a baseball bat.
 This will toss any fluid in the lungs outward so the puppy will start breathing.

 You may need to repeat this process a few times for the puppy to start breathing.

 As your female Rottie has more puppies, she may be too tired to take care of each one as they are born because sometimes the puppies are born close to one another in time.